PanyaPrimal/tv_show_landing_page/README.md

-This is responsive landing page DC League Of Justice build on HTML + SCSS + BEM according to designers mockup.
+This is responsive landing page DC League Of Justice build on HTML + SCSS + BEM according to designer's mockup.
 It has 360px - 768px - 1440px media adaptation for different devices.

 Installation and Setup:
 -download archive or clone rep.